excid3/rails/guides/source/getting_started.md

 Follow the [Install Ruby on Rails Guide](install_ruby_on_rails.html) if you need to install Ruby and/or Rails.

-Let's verify that Rails is installed correctly.
-Open a command line prompt and run the following.
+Let's verify the correct version of Rails is installed correctly.
+To display the current version, open a terminal and run the following.
 You should see a version number printed out:

 ```bash
 $ rails --version